PowerSnail/PowerSnail.github.io/content/posts/life/shower-in-day-light.md

 Evading dust and wings of birds \
 It penetrates the double-paned window \
 And ricochets off crystals falling in threads \
-Getting lost on the lenses steamed opaque \
+Losing its way on the lenses steamed opaque \
 I take them off, trading fog for a blur  \
 Bare-eyed, I'm still bulletproof.